tguild/vehicle_signal_specification/docs-gen/content/rule_set/data_entry/data_types_struct.md

 ```
 DeliveryInfo:
   type: struct
-  description: A struct type containing info for each delivery
+  description: A struct datatype containing info for each delivery

 ...